Central Ohio is brimming with a wide variety of laidback suburban neighborhoods, dense urban communities, and everything in between.

 Traffic collisions, however, are inevitable.
 In 2020, Westerville had a total of 305 crashes, including 1 fatality and 4 serious injuries.

 Worst Neighborhoods in Columbus

 Though the cost of living in Milo Grogan is 11 percent lower than the Columbus average, the overall crime rate in this neighborhood is a whopping 146 percent higher than the national average.
 People may want to think twice before moving into this neighborhood as the chances of being a victim of a crime are 1 in 15.

-Regardless of the neighborhood you live in accidents happen.
-If you or a loved one have been involved in a car accident or had any other kind of serious injury in Columbus OH then call The Fitch Law Firm today for a free case consultation and put our personal injury experienced to work for you.
+Regardless of the neighborhood you live in accidents happen and if they do it’s wise to consult with an experienced Columbus car accident lawyer.
+So, if you or a loved one have been involved in a motor vehicle accident or had any other kind of serious injury, call the Columbus personal injury lawyers at The Fitch Law Firm today for free case consultation and put our legal experience to work for you.